A Knight of the Word: Plot summary

 She travels with her twiggy sylvan companion, Pick, through the park and has an encounter with the tatterdemalion Ariel, a ghost-like messenger of the Word formed from the memories of dead children.
 Nest learns that John Ross is in need of her help and reluctantly agrees to fly to Seattle to talk to him.
 She is disturbed to learn that John is now especially vulnerable to falling to the side of the Void, and the Word has dispatched someone to kill him if this happens.
-This resounds with Nest, as she recalls that John admitting that he would have killed her five years ago if she had been turned to the Void.
+This resounds with Nest, as she recalls John admitting that he would have killed her five years ago if she had been turned to the Void.

 Arriving in Seattle, Nest takes a walk at night with Ariel; they hear the demon hunting and killing people in the underground city, but Ariel will not let her pursue it.
 She meets with John the next day, but cannot convince him to return to his duties as a Knight; however, she does cause changes in his dreams - now John also dreams about killing her.
 Nest also runs into O'olish Amaneh, the Word-serving Native American that she met five years before, and finds that he is the one sent to kill John if he should turn to the Void.

 That night, Ariel informs Nest that Boot, a sylvan in a local park, has seen the demon.
 Just as they're getting crucial information from Boot, the demon attacks them in its hyena form and kills Boot, his owl Audrey, and Ariel.
 It chases Nest through a nearby residential area, but she narrowly escapes on a bus.
 Later that same night, the demon sets fire to the homeless shelter and John and Stefanie rescue many tenants, but one of their coworkers is killed in the fire.
 John was exceedingly groggy and foggy-headed when Stefanie tried to wake him to help deal with the fire, and he's troubled by this.